-Link21 and its partner agencies aim to connect urban and intercity rail throughout the Northern California Megaregion, as envisioned by the California State Rail Plan.
+The Link21 Program and its partner agencies aim to connect the BART and Regional Rail (including commuter, intercity, and high-speed rail) network in Northern California, as envisioned by the California State Rail Plan.
 The Program’s main goal is to transform the passenger rail network serving the 21-county Northern California Megaregion, which includes the greater San Francisco Bay Area, the Monterey Bay area, the Sacramento area, and the Northern San Joaquin Valley.
-Our goal is to connect, upgrade, and build upon the current passenger rail system, including the San Francisco Bay Area Rapid Transit (BART) and the Capitol Corridor Joint Powers Authority (Capitol Corridor).

 Link21 will result in a more efficient, affordable, and sustainable passenger rail network.
-The Program will make it more convenient for people to take BART and Regional Rail (commuter, intercity, and high-speed rail), encouraging more rail travel in the Megaregion.
+The Program will make it more convenient for people to take BART and Regional Rail, encouraging more rail travel in the Megaregion.
 A better rail system will improve the quality of life for residents and visitors alike.
 Link21 will enable passenger rail that will be:

 Link21 is sponsored by BART and Capitol Corridor with support from the California State Transportation Agency (CalSTA) and other partners.

 During the Link21 program development process, BART and Capitol Corridor will work with its partners to identify and prioritize projects that are needed to create a connected passenger rail network.

 Link21 Will Include a New Transbay Passenger Rail Crossing Between Oakland and San Francisco